d2l-ai/d2l-en/chapter_introduction/index.md

 the (sq. footage, no. of bedrooms, no. of bathrooms, walking distance) feature vector for your home might look something like: $[600, 1, 1, 60]$.
 However, if you live in Pittsburgh, it might look more like $[3000, 4, 3, 10]$.
-Feature vectors like this are essential for most classic machine learning algorithms.
+Fixed-length feature vectors like this are essential for most classic machine learning algorithms.

-What makes a problem a regression is actually the output.
+What makes a problem a regression is actually the form of the target.
 Say that you are in the market for a new home.
 You might want to estimate the fair market value of a house, given some features like above.
-The label, the price of sale, is a numerical value.
+The data here might consist of historical home listings and the labels might be the observed sales prices.
+When labels take on arbitrary numerical values
+(even within some interval),
-When labels take on arbitrary numerical values, we call this a *regression* problem.
+we call this a *regression* problem.
-Our goal is to produce a model whose predictions closely approximate the actual label values.
+The goal is to produce a model whose predictions closely approximate the actual label values.

-Lots of practical problems are well-described regression problems.
+Lots of practical problems are easily described as regression problems.
 Predicting the rating that a user will assign to a movie can be thought of as a regression problem and if you designed a great algorithm to accomplish this feat in 2009, you might have won the [1-million-dollar Netflix prize](https://en.wikipedia.org/wiki/Netflix_Prize).
 Predicting the length of stay for patients in the hospital is also a regression problem.
-A good rule of thumb is that any *how much?* or *how many?* problem should suggest regression, such as:
+A good rule of thumb is that any *how much?* or *how many?* problem should suggest regression, for example:

 * How many hours will this surgery take?
 * How much rainfall will this town have in the next six hours?